nurefendi/laravel-vuejs/README.md

 # Step to run project

 * Rename file `.env.example` to `.env`
-* Create databases `niagahoster` or rund this sql query `CREATE DATABASE niagahoster`
+* Create databases `niagahoster` or run this sql query `CREATE DATABASE niagahoster`

 In this project directory open terminal or cmd and run this command